seangpachareonsub/project-2/README.md

 ### Overview

 This is my second project of the Software Engineering bootcamp at GA London.
-The assignment was a mini hackathon to build a React application that consumes a public API.
+The assignment was designed as a mini hackathon, building a React application that consumes a public API.

 Making use of the New York Times and CoinGecko public API, Financier functions as a news website that also includes a CryptoCurrency market data page.